Design of new resonant haloscopes in the search for the darkmatter axion: a review of the first steps in the RADES collaboration: General Principles in Resonant Haloscope Design

-We can summarize the main goals in the design of an axion detection experiment in (1) maximizing the electromagnetic power detected from the axion-photon coupling, (2) optimizing the sensitivity of the experiment, and (3) maximizing the scanning rate along the mass range of interest.
-It is of key interest, thus, to know the relation of these three parameters with the experimental variables.
+We can summarize the main goals in the design of an axion detection experiment in (1) maximizing the electromagnetic power detected from the axion--photon coupling, (2)~optimizing the sensitivity of the experiment, and (3) maximizing the scanning rate along the mass range of interest.
+It is of key interest, thus, to know the relations of these three parameters with the experimental variables.

-\subsection{Detected power}
+\subsection{Detected Power}